-attention to the issue (Garcia, 2016), as has the Vera Institute of Justice (Shames, Wilcox, & Subramanian, 2015), and the Association of State Correctional Administrators has supported efforts to limit the use of extended isolation (Baumgartel et al., 2015).
+Meyers, T. J., Infante, A. A., & Wright, K. A. (2018).
+Addressing serious violent misconduct in prison: Examining an alternative form of restrictive housing.
+International Journal of Offender Therapy and Comparative Criminology. https://doi.org/10.1177/0306624X18778451 Whether it be called administrative segregation, restrictive housing, or solitary confinement, it is clear that the effects of isolation are at the forefront of national discussions on crime and punishment.
+The National Institute of Justice has given significant attention to the issue (Garcia, 2016), as has the Vera Institute of Justice (Shames, Wilcox, & Subramanian, 2015), and the Association of State Correctional Administrators has supported efforts to limit the use of extended isolation (Baumgartel et al., 2015).
 The attention is well-deserved, as some have argued that the practice leads to significant harm to the mental health of inmates (Cloud, Drucker, Browne, & Parsons, 2015; Haney, 2003; Haney & Lynch, 1997; Smith, 2006).
 Indeed, restrictive housing (hereafter referred to as "RH") may represent the epitome of the "penal harm" movement in the United States (Clear, 1994).

 It is important to note, however, that not all research documents negative outcomes associated with segregation practices (Morgan et al., 2016; Morris, 2016; O'Keefe et al., 2013; Suedfeld, Ramirez, Deaton, & Baker-Brown, 1982; Suedfeld & Roy, 1975).
-It is likely that individual characteristics of inmates affect the level of distress experienced by segregation.
-Furthermore, there is no "one" RH; in practice, RH varies in terms of its rationale and frequency of use, duration, and facility conditions (Beck, 2015; Morris, 2016; Shames et al., 2015).
+It is likely that individual characteristics of inmates impact the level of distress experienced by segregation.
+Further, there is no "one" RH; in practice, RH varies in terms of its rationale and frequency of use, duration, and facility conditions (Beck, 2015; Morris, 2016; Shames et al., 2015).
 And, although eliminating the practice entirely might get rid of any potential damage done to inmate physical and mental health, the simple fact is that RH represents a critical tool for managing inmate behavior.
 Many correctional officials feel that some type of response is needed when inmates engage in serious violence-the safety and security of staff and other inmates largely depends on it (Mears & Castro, 2006; O'Keefe, 2008).
 In that regard, it is notable that alternatives to traditional RH are largely absent from these national discussions.
 O'Keefe and colleagues (2013) recommend that "future research is needed to understand how increased services, privileges, staff, and out-of-cell time may ameliorate the unintended consequences of administrative segregation" (p.
 59).
 Indeed, altering existing forms of RH to minimize harm may represent the best bet for corrections moving forward.

 The purpose of the current work is to provide an analysis of a restrictive status housing program (RSHP) that serves as disciplinary segregation for inmates who have engaged in serious violence.
 Specifically, the Arizona Department of Corrections (ADC) has implemented a contingency-management approach that moves beyond traditional segregation by providing incentives for inmates to complete programming and remain discipline-free.
-We determine whether this approach is working by comparing inmate outcomes (e.g., major misconducts, assault on staff, mental health scores) 1 year prior to and 1 year following graduation from the RSHP.
+We determine whether this approach is working by comparing inmate outcomes (e.g., major misconducts, assault on staff, mental health scores) one year prior to and one year following graduation from the RSHP.
 Our broader purpose is to determine whether a more progressive approach to RH serves as a promising alternative to more traditional forms of segregation.

-The Rise of Restrictive Housing in the United States
+The Rise of Restrictive Housing in the U.S.

 In the 1970s, a fundamental shift in penal philosophy occurred in the United States.
-The ideals of rehabilitation were replaced by philosophies of deterrence and incapacitation as the modus operandi of the correctional system (Cullen, 2005; Garland, 2001).
+The ideals of rehabilitation were replaced by philosophies of deterrence and retribution as the modus operandi of the correctional system (Cullen, 2005; Garland, 2001).
 The shift in penal philosophy led to a massive growth in the rate of imprisonment in which the use of RH arose as a means to control overcrowded prisons and jails (Hershberger, 1998; Shalev, 2009).